 In comparison with the FTX saga, a person familiar with the SEC’s view on crypto regulation said the agency believes crypto firms, like FTX, are illegally operating outside of U.S. securities laws and instead lean on other licenses that provide minimal consumer protection to create a “patchwork of regulators,” according to Fox Business.
 “Those representations, while nominally true, don’t cover their activity,” the person told Fox Business.

 Like their FDIC-insured partners, a credible fintech may have FINRA/SIPC-insured partners.
 The Financial Industry Regulatory Authority (FINRA) works under the SEC to:

 - Write and enforce rules governing the ethical activities of all registered broker-dealer firms and registered brokers in the U.S.;

 - Examine firms for compliance with those rules;

 - Educate investors.

-Credible fintechs like Save and Betterment have associations with both FINRA and SPIC, but in different ways.
-Betterment is both carrying and introducing broker-dealer registered with FINRA and SPIC, whereas, Save has a brokerage partner at Apex Clearing Corporation.
+Credible fintechs like Save and Betterment have associations with both FINRA and SIPC, but in different ways.
+Betterment is both carrying and introducing broker-dealer registered with FINRA and SIPC, whereas, Save has a brokerage partner at Apex Clearing Corporation.